The closes of the Old Town

 The project was designed in response to the condition of many of the closes in the Old Town.
 These steep, narrow, alleyways are a critical feature of the city’s character and inform the designation of Edinburgh’s urban core as a World Heritage Site.

 The medieval development of the city included the street pattern that can be observed today, one that is often described as resembling the bones of a fish, with the Royal Mile as the spine.
 These through-routes provide excellent pedestrian links across the Old Town.
 However, they are often perceived as smelly, dirty and unsafe – and that is if they are known about.
-This project will make improvements to the closes to encourage awareness and exploration of the Old Town beyond the main street and create a sense of custodianship for the closes by local businesses and residents.
+This project makes improvements to the closes to encourage awareness and exploration of the Old Town beyond the main street and create a sense of custodianship for the closes by local businesses and residents.

 The project aims to make the closes more interesting, attractive and visible, increasing footfall which will in turn will make feel them safer and less prone to anti-social activity.